Met Office Yellow weather warning for snow and ice in place until Tuesday morning bringing disruption for motorists

-Traffic & Travel: Met Office Yellow weather warning for snow and ice in place from 3am today until Tuesday morning bringing disruption for motorists
+Traffic & Travel: Met Office Yellow weather warning for snow and ice in place throughout Northern Ireland until Tuesday morning bringing disruption for motorists

 and live on Freeview channel 276